romarcha/covid-19/README.md

 ## Prerequesists

-1) You require Python 3.
+1) You require Python 3 to run the backend and Postgresql to handle the database.

 Ubuntu
 ```
 sudo apt-get install python3
 sudo apt-get install python3-pip
+sudo apt-get install postgresql-server-dev-all
 ```

 MacOS